radiohound/direwolf-lora-aprs/README.md

 # Dire Wolf

-This fork of Dire Wolf adds the ability to transmit receive, and send to IS LoRa APRS.
+This fork of Dire Wolf adds the ability to transmit receive, and send to IS via LoRa APRS.
 It uses a LoRa hat on the raspberry pi.
 Both standard APRS over an SDR and LoRa APRS can run at the same time.

 ### Decoded Information from Radio Emissions for Windows Or Linux Fans